luisgalvezbommer/External-Issues-Bundle/README.md

 ## Integrating the plugin and the `.env` file into Kimai

+Remove the version part -v1.0.0 .zip from ExternalIssuesBundle-v1.0.0

 Unzip the content of ExternalIssuesBundle.zip into the `var/plugins` folder of your Kimai installation.

 ### Recommended in compose yaml